Eddie McCallion

-Edward McCallion (born 25 January 1979), commonly known as Eddie McCallion, is a former association football defender from Derry, Northern Ireland.
+Edward McCallion (born 25 January 1979), commonly known as Eddie McCallion, is a Northern Irish former association footballer who played as a right-back.

 Club career

 Blackburn Rovers

 Having played with local Derry and District League club, Oxford United, as a youth from 1995, McCallion was spotted by Blackburn Rovers in 1997 and moved to the English club that same year.
 Spending just a year at Ewood Park, he never managed to break into the first-team whilst there.

 Derry City

 McCallion signed for his home town club from Blackburn Rovers in 1998 and made his debut away to Cork City on 6 September 1998.
 He was the first choice right-back and also performed at centre-back when required.

 Dropped from the side for Damian Brennan at the start of the 2005 season, he fought his way back into the team and by the end of the season he was the first choice right-back, helping his club to a second-place finish in the league.
 He scored an important goal against Kildare County in the FAI Cup that same season and his overlapping runs offered Derry City FC another attacking option.